ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 should be built can be chosen by passing the required arguments.
 Additionally, you can pass several configuration arguments at once and the script will configure and build them sequentially.
 The final output is written to eurosys2022-artifact/benchmarks/out/ in their relevant directory.

+Note that the mplayer dyninst rewritten version does not build automatically.

 ### Nginx